-ROGS also gives duties to those responsible for the safe maintenance of a vehicle and who are registered as an ‘entity in charge of maintenance’ (ECM).
+ROGS also give duties to those responsible for the safe maintenance of a vehicle and who are registered as an ‘entity in charge of maintenance’ (ECM).

 Regulation 34A of the Railways and Other Guided Transport Systems (Safety) Regulations 2006 [S.I.
 2006/599] (as amended) (ROGS) requires that by 26 August 2016 (and every five years thereafter) the Secretary of State.